-NZ IFRS PBE TO BE APPLIED BY PUBLIC BENEFIT ENTITIES
+NZ IFRS TO BE APPLIED BY NOT-FOR-PROFIT PUBLIC BENEFIT ENTITIES

-This appendix forms an integral part of XRB A1 Accounting Standards Framework (For-profit Entities Update).
+This appendix forms an integral part of XRB A1 (FP Entities + PS PBEs Update).

-This appendix lists the NZ IFRS PBE and other New Zealand standards and pronouncements that have authoritative support within New Zealand to be applied by public benefit entities that apply NZ IFRS PBE.
+This appendix lists the NZ IFRS PBE and other New Zealand standards and pronouncements that have authoritative support within New Zealand to be applied by not-for-profit public benefit entities that apply NZ IFRS PBE.